nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

 ### Creating the Workflow

-1. In the Workflow category, click on **Workflow definitions**.
+1. In the Workflow category, click on **Process definitions**.
 2. Click on the **New** button.
 3. Give the workflow an id ("`SalesProposalWorkflow`"), a label and a description.
     ![]({{file name='Simple_Workflow_000.png'}} ?w=450,border=true)
-4. Click on the **Next** button.
+4. Click on the **Ok** button.

 ### Defining the Workflow's Availability

 Workflows can be launched through a drop down list on the summary screen of every document.
-Into the &ldquo;Availability&rdquo; tab, you can decide for which type of document the workflow you do will be usable, for which group of users, etc.
+Into the &ldquo;Activation&rdquo; tab, you can decide for which type of document the workflow you do will be usable, for which group of users, etc.

-1. From the workflow, click on the **Availability** tab.
+1. From the workflow, click on the **Activation** tab.
 2. In the "Current document has one of the types", select **File**.
     ![]({{file name='Simple_Workflow_002.png'}} ?w=450,h=407,border=true)